 Hyakujuu Sentai Gaoranger is subject to this.
 "Hyakujuu" is a Japanese word that means "All of the Animals".
 It literally means "One Hundred Animals".
 Seventeen show up regularly in the TV series, five make up the ultimate Humongous Mecha, another one debuts in The Movie, another shows up in a drama CD, and four more make their appearance in the Grand Finale.
 The other 72 show up in the series concept art, where a few of them were even conceived to be further Mecha Expansion Packs, become their own Humongous Mecha, and even more to have short one shot appearances in the finale but were left on the cutting room floor.
 These ranged from animals like the horse and cobra to the penguin and reindeer (named GaoRednose no less).

-During the Disney era of Power Rangers, there was a lot of things that were placed on the shows website or in promotional materials that never actually showed up on screen.
-During Dino Thunder, Disney's site for the series said that Ethan developed a way for them to teleport across the city by text message.
+During the Disney era of Power Rangers, there were a lot of things that were placed on the show's website or in promotional materials that never actually showed up on screen.
+During Power Rangers Dino Thunder, Disney's site for the series said that Ethan developed a way for them to teleport across the city by text message.
 Jungle Fury gave Lily's name as Lily "Chill" Chilman, a nickname she was never called by.
 Finally, never once in the entire season was it mentioned exactly what RPM stood for (It's Racing Performance Machines, if anyone cares.)
-Whether it's All There in the Manual, Aborted Arc, or They Just Didn't Care is a matter of debate.

 Farscape: Crichton's notes provide some musings and further information about various technology from the show.
 The Journey Logs, written from various characters' viewpoints, are also good sources of character insight, wit, and lampshade hanging ("Apparently Scorpy had been able to trace my DNA from the sample he took when he had me in that frelling Aurora Chair, and that enabled him to find my head.
 Don't ask me how that makes sense.
 I just work here.") in addition to being episode recaps.